 The town of Sankt Johann im Pongau is considered the gateway to the Sportwelt Amade ski area and one of the most famous sports centers in Austria.

-Stretching along the eastern bank of the Salzach River, it is divided into two parts – the elevated Obermarkt with its towers of the Domkirche church (XVII-XIX centuries), clearly visible from any point of the city, and the Untermarkt on the bank below.
-The tracks stretch from the slopes on both banks of the river, and here it is quite difficult to separate the slopes of St. Johann itself from those lying a little to the north of Urreiting and Mitterberghütten or the slopes that converge into the Mühlbach Valley, Mühlbach am Hochkenig area.
+Stretching along the eastern bank of the Salzach River, it is divided into two parts – the elevated Obermarkt with its clearly visible from any point in the city towers of the Domkirche church (17th-19th centuries) and Untermarkt on the bank below.
+The trails stretch from the slopes on both banks of the river, and it is quite difficult to separate the slopes of St. Johann itself from the Urreiting and Mitterberghütten lying slightly north, or the slopes that converge into the Mühlbach Valley, the Mühlbach am Gochkönig area.

 Summer landscapes of the city

-The center of skiing is the village of Alpendorf (Alpendorf) , which is formally part of St. Johann, but is practically located 2 km south of it, near Plankenau.
-In fact, it is simply a complex of high-class hotels and more democratic boarding houses, built on the site of the old village of Forsthof.
-A network of roads and lifts runs from here, connecting the slopes of the mountains Cederberg-Kogel (1037 m), Hern (1787 m), the Flachau track and other nearby resorts of the Sportwelt Amade area.
-With a height difference from 650 to 1980 meters, the total length of the tracks here is estimated at 32 km (including Flachau – 177 km), with more than 27% easy, 64% of medium difficulty, and only 9% can be classified as difficult “black”.
-The most interesting are the long, wide and winding routes No. 50 and No. 60, which are well marked and well-maintained.
+The center of skiing is considered to be the village of Alpendorf, which is formally part of St. Johann, but practically located 2 km south of it, near Plankenau.
+In fact, it is just a complex of high-class hotels and more democratic guesthouses, built on the site of the old village of Forsthof.
+From here, a network of roads and lifts runs, connecting the slopes of the Cederberg-Kogel mountains (1037 m), Hern (1787 m), the Flachau slopes and other nearby resorts of the Sportwelt Amade area.
+With a height difference of 650 to 1980 meters, the total length of the trails here is estimated at 32 km (including Flachau – 177 km), with more than 27% easy, 64% medium and only 9% can be attributed to difficult “black”.
+The most interesting are the long, wide and winding trails No. 50 and No. 60, well marked and well maintained.

-The snow cover is relatively thin, so all slopes up to a height of 1,500 meters are equipped with snow cannons and the tracks are quite “hard”.
-Many guests of the resort also note the unfortunate location of some easy slopes – for example, slopes 51a and 51b lie above a rather difficult “red” slope, and it will not be easy for a beginner skier to descend from here to the very bottom.
+The snow cover is relatively thin, so all slopes up to a height of 1500 meters are equipped with snow cannons and the trails are quite “hard”.
+Many guests of the resort also note the unfortunate location of some easy trails – for example, slopes 51a and 51b lie above a rather difficult “red” trail, and it will be difficult for a novice skier to go down from here to the very bottom.

 Alpine skiing

-The slopes are serviced by 14 lifts (59 including Flachau – it is quite difficult to separate the ski areas here).
-There are 8 km of cross-country skiing, half of which is closer to Obergrassalm at a rather high altitude (1600-1700 m), a toboggan run, a small snow park and a freestyle park, 3 ski and 3 snowboard schools, a children’s ski school, a kindergarten, indoor and thermal pools, a sauna, a fitness center, tennis courts, a squash court (at the Alpina Hotel), several dozen restaurants and bars, a cinema, discotheques and even a casino.
-However, the price level is quite high, and literally for everything, from equipment rental to accommodation in hotels.
+The slopes are served by 14 lifts (59 including Flachau – it is quite difficult to distinguish skiing areas here).
+There are 8 km of flat ski slopes, half of which lie closer to Obergrassalm at a fairly high altitude (1600-1700 m), a toboggan run, a small snow park and a freestyle park, 3 ski and 3 snowboard schools, a children’s ski school, a kindergarten, indoor and thermal pools, a sauna, a fitness center, tennis courts, a squash court (in the Alpina Hotel), several dozen restaurants and bars, a cinema, discos and even a casino.
+However, the price level is quite high, and for literally everything, from equipment rental to hotel accommodation.

 The ski season lasts from December 1 to mid-April.